Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/custom-post-processing-create-apply.md

   - To create a shader file, go to **Assets** > **Create** > **Shader** and select **HDRP** **Post Process**.
   - To create a [Fullscreen Shader Graph](fullscreen-master-stack-reference.md), go to **Assets** > **Create** > **Shader Graph** > **HDRP** and select **Fullscreen Shader Graph**.

+Note that the file name of both the C# post-process volume and the shader need to be the same to work without any modification.
+If the name doesn't match, you need to update the **kShaderName** property to reflect the actual name of the shader.

 This creates each template file in the **Project** window in the **Assets** folder.

 <a name="apply-custom-postprocess"></a>